xmarquez/democracyData/README.md

 #> #   in_GW_system <lgl>
 ```

-Or redownload the dataset from Jose Antonio Cheibub's website as follows:
+Or re-download the dataset from Jose Antonio Cheibub's website as follows:

 ``` r